 Single-ply means just one layer of membrane as a waterproofing and weather surface.
 All membranes range in width from 6-18 feet.
 The ones most commonly used are around 10 feet.
 The average thickness ranges from 45-90 mil.
-It is typically recommended to install one that is at least 50 mil thick.
+It is typically recommended to install a membrane that is at least 50 mil thick.

 TPO vs PVC

-In the single ply roofing market, there is big competition between TPO and PVC membranes, and heated debate about which is better.
+There is big competition between TPO and PVC membranes, and heated debate about which is better.

-Moreover, what makes PVC is so strong is the fact that the top and bottom ply of the membrane have almost equal thickness.
+Moreover, what makes PVC so strong is the fact that the top and bottom ply of the membrane have almost equal thickness.

 One factor that compromises TPO’s strength is the fact that the top ply (weathering surface) of the membrane (which ensures durability) is actually thinner than the bottom ply.
 In most products the ratio is 40/60.